darnstrom/pdaqp/README.md

-**pdaqp** is a Python module for solving multi-parametric quadratic programs of the form
+**pdaqp** is a Python package for solving multi-parametric quadratic programs of the form

 $$
 \begin{align}